Yandex Cloud

 kiali ClusterIP 10.96.207.108 <none> 20001/TCP,9090/TCP 15d

-2. Configure kiali port forwarding to the local computer:
+2. Set up kiali port forwarding to your local computer:

 kubectl port-forward service/kiali 8080:20001 -n istio-system

-3. To open the Kiali dashboard, paste http://localhost:8080 into the browser address bar.
+3. To open the Kiali dashboard, paste http://localhost:8080 into the address bar of your browser.

-The Kiali dashboard provides various information, such as the service network diagram, Istio configuration, service configuration and status, as well as pod metrics, traces, and logs.
+The Kiali dashboard visualizes various information, including the service mesh diagram, Istio configuration, service configurations and statuses, as well as metrics, traces, and pod logs.

-4. To generate traffic to your test app, play around with it.
+4. To generate traffic, use your test app.
 For example, add a to-do list.

 5. Open the Kiali dashboard, go to Graph, and select the todoapp namespace.
-You will see a diagram with the test app components running in the Istio service network.
+On the diagram, you will see the test application components running within the Istio service mesh.

 Tip

-Use the Kiali dashboard to track changes in the next steps of this tutorial.
+Use the Kiali dashboard to monitor changes in the next steps of this tutorial.
 For example, you can see how the display of services or traffic distribution changes.

-todoapp pods are deployed in versions v1 and v2 in parallel.
-When you refresh the test app page, the recommendations panel is sometimes not displayed, as only the todoapp v2 pods make requests to the service and show the results.
+todoapp service pods run concurrently in the v1 and v2 versions.
+When you refresh the test app page, the recommendations panel is sometimes not displayed, as only the todoapp v2 pods send requests to the recommendations service and show the results.

-Use routing to route users to a specific service version:
+Use routing to direct users to a specific service version:

 1. Route all requests to v1: